allwinromario/Copper-slag-concrete/README.md

-# Copper slag concrete — compressive strength ANN
+# Copper slag concrete — compressive strength ANN.

 Browser-based app that trains a small neural network (**TensorFlow.js**) to predict **compressive strength** from mix design and SEM-style scalars: cement, water, copper slag %, curing days, porosity %, and crack density.
 All training and inference run **client-side** (no server).